Last updated on January 18th, 2024 at 06:05 pm

 2. Emotional Manipulation

-The emotional power of persuasion can also be used for manipulation of individuals.
+The emotional power of persuasion can also be used for the manipulation of individuals.

 Persuaders can use an individual’s emotions and vulnerabilities to manipulate them into making decisions that they may not have taken otherwise.